apache/openserverless-site/content/en/docs/reference/entities/parameters/_index.md

 ---
 title: Parameters
+description: Supply data to actions adding parameters
 weight: 30
 ---

+## Introduction to parameters

 When working with serverless actions, data is supplied by adding parameters to the actions; these are in the parameter declared as an argument to the main serverless function.
 All data arrives this way and